Interior detail of a high-value home that reflects poorly evaluated purchase decisions

 • Lack of real storage

 Today's luxury is not just visual.
-It is comfort sustained over time, something that is often only correctly assessed with a real estate consulting prior to purchase.
+It is comfort sustained over time, something that is often only correctly valued with a real estate consulting prior to purchase.

 Do not analyze the environment beyond the plot

-Another silent mistake is to focus only on the home and not the environment around it.
-In high-value properties, the context has an enormous weight in the experience and future revaluation.
+Another silent mistake is to focus only on the home and not on the environment that surrounds it..
+In high value properties, The context has an enormous weight in the experience and in the future revaluation.

 Aspects that are often overlooked: